Gwyneth Paltrow Reveals Her Screaming Matches With ‘Bully Boss’ Harvey Weinstein

 Actress Gwyneth Paltrow revealed new details about her troubled relationship with her former boss and accused serial sexual offender Harvey Weinstein in a new interview with Variety.
-The star and founder of alternative health and beauty “lifestyle brand” Goop said her relationship with the former Hollywood producer and mogul was always “fraught,” and that it led to a lot of screaming matches.
+The star and founder of alternative health and beauty “lifestyle brand” Goop described her relationship with the former Hollywood producer and mogul as “fraught,” and that it led to a lot of screaming matches.

 But Paltrow says she never shied away from conflict with one of the most powerful men in Hollywood, even at the start of her career.
-She was catapulted to fame by her Oscar-winning turn in one of Weinstein’s Miramax films, Shakespeare in Love in 1998.
+She was catapulted to fame by her Oscar-winning turn in one of Weinstein’s Miramax films, Shakespeare in Love, in 1998.
 But even back then Paltrow says a sense of duty and the knowledge that she too wielded a great deal of power kept her in the mix with her former boss.

 “He was a bully,” she says, “[but] I never had a problem standing up to him.
 I wasn’t scared of him.
 I also felt for a period of time, I was the consumer face of Miramax, and I felt it was my duty to push back against him.
 We had a lot of fights.”